christian-posta/ceposta-devops-ose/ose-scripts/Readme.md

 You can also check the Jenkins fuse-rest-deploy-dev job to see how it's used.

+## DNS for your OSE installation
-NOTE you'll have to have your DNS set up so that the OSE installation can be resolved.
+you'll have to have your DNS set up so that the OSE installation can be resolved.

 For example, in this demo, we use an OSE installation setup here: